Moray and Wolf Eels: Interesting Fish Facts

 Moray and wolf eels are marine fish with very interesting features.
 Like other eels or eel-like fish, they have greatly elongated bodies.
 Morays are unusual because they have two sets of jaws—an outer pair in the mouth and an inner pair in the throat.
 The jaws in the throat move forward to grab prey.
 Wolf eels have a strange face that some people describe as scary and others say resembles the face of a human.

 A moray eel is a true eel (family Muraenidae) whereas a wolf eel is a member of the wolffish family (family Anarhichadidae).
 There are about 200 species of moray eels but only one species of wolf eel.

-Moray and wolf eels can give humans a very painful bite and should never be touched, despite the engaging videos showing divers doing this.
-In general, though, the eels would rather hide from us than attack us.
+Both types of fish live on or near the ocean floor in shallow water and are carnivores.
+When they aren't hunting they hide in rock crevices or, in the case of some morays, in burrows in sand or mud.
+They can give humans a very painful bite and should never be touched, despite the engaging videos showing divers stroking some of them.
+In general, though, the animals would rather hide from us than attack us.